Hyundai Motor shares slide following U.S. probe of air bag failures

 It marks the second investigation by the U.S. National Highway Traffic Safety Administration into the South Korean duo in less than one year, exacerbating headaches for Hyundai which reported in January its worst annual earnings in seven years.

-Hyundai issued a recall last month for more than 150,000 U.S. Sonatas after incidents of non-deployment were linked to electrical overstress in the air bag control unit, but said it did not have a final fix.
+Hyundai issued a recall last month for more than 150,000 U.S. Sonatas after incidents of non-deployment were linked to electrical overstress in the air-bag control unit, but said it did not have a final fix.

 “What I am concerned about is that the recall will be expanded to other markets,” said Ko Tae-bong, an analyst at Hi Investment & Securities.

-Although the Sonata and Forte sedans are no longer as popular as they once were, they were responsible for driving sales for Hyundai and Kia in key markets in recent years.
+The Sonata and Forte sedans were responsible for driving sales for Hyundai and Kia in key markets in recent years, although they are no longer as popular as they once were.

-Ko estimated the U.S. recall could cost as much as $575 million if airbags were replaced in 425,000 vehicles under review and the automakers were found responsible for the problem.
+Ko estimated the U.S. recall could cost as much as $575 million if air bags were replaced in 425,000 vehicles under review and the automakers were found responsible for the problem.

-Shares in Hyundai Motor shares tumbled 4 percent while Kia Motors lost 3.4 percent.
-Parts supplier Hyundai Mobis fell 2 percent.
+Hyundai Motor shares tumbled 4.8 percent while Kia Motors lost 3.7 percent.
+Parts supplier Hyundai Mobis fell 5.4 percent while the broader market was down 0.7 percent.

-Hyundai declined immediate comment on whether the recall would be expanded.
-Kia said it has not confirmed problems with the airbags but added it would “act promptly to conduct a safety recall, if it determines that a recall would be appropriate.”
+Hyundai declined to comment on whether the recall would be expanded.
+Kia said it has not confirmed problems with the air bags but added it would “act promptly to conduct a safety recall, if it determines that a recall would be appropriate.”

+The automakers told the South Korean regulator that the Sonata and Forte models sold in the domestic market were not affected, an official at South Korea’s transport ministry told Reuters.

-The U.S. regulator said the air bag control units were built by ZF Friedrichshafen-TRW, a German auto supplier that acquired TRW Automotive in 2015, adding that it will determine if any other manufacturers used similar air bag control units and if they posed a safety risk.
+The U.S. regulator said the air bag control units were built by ZF Friedrichshafen-TRW, a German auto supplier that acquired TRW Automotive in 2015, adding that it would determine if any other manufacturers used similar air bag control units and if they posed a safety risk.

 The NHTSA also said that electrical overstress appeared to be the root cause in the 2016 recall by Fiat Chrysler America of 1.4 million U.S. vehicles for air bag non-deployments in significant frontal crashes.